 The MOA shall establish a Health Care Committee for the Municipality of Anchorage Health Benefit Plans.
 The Union shall have a representative of its choosing on the Committee.
 The Committee shall be comprised of represented, non-represented/executive Municipal representatives.
 The Committee shall meet regularly, as determined by the Committee.
-Written agendas will be jointly prepared in advance by the staff representatives on the Committee.
+Written agendas will be prepared in advance by the Employee Relations Benefit staff representatives on the Committee.
 The Committee shall have a mission to promote health value, consumer awareness and recommended plan designs and savings.
-Recommendations shall be forwarded to the Association and the Director.
-The ER Director or designee shall advise the Committee, in writing, of decisions by the Health Care Executive Committee based off the recommendations from the Committee.
+Recommendations shall be forwarded to the Director.